 Check out our handy list of things to consider below!
-It’s never been easier to find the ideal towel rail for your kitchen, en-suite or bathroom.
+It’s never been easier to find the ideal towel radiator or rail for your kitchen, en-suite or bathroom.

 The Best Heated Towel Rail Storage

 It’s important to consider how much use your new heated towel rail will have to contend with.
-If it’s for a busy family bathroom, you’ll likely need a large heated rail.
+If it’s for a busy family bathroom, you’ll likely need a large towel radiator rather than a rail.
 You will also need a heated radiator with a large number of bars to provide adequate storage for the many towels you’ll get through every week.